-(ac) The Company has provided to Blank Rome Tenzer Greenblatt LLP, counsel to the Underwriter ("Underwriter's Counsel"), all agreements, certificates, correspondence and other items, documents and information in its possession and/or available to it requested by such counsel's Corporate Review Memorandum dated April 3, 2000 (the "Memorandum") and the Company's response to such Memorandum is accurate and complete in all material respects.
+(ac) The Company has provided to Blank Rome Tenzer Greenblatt LLP, counsel to the Underwriters ("Underwriters' Counsel"), all agreements, certificates, correspondence and other items, documents and information in its possession and/or available to it requested by such counsel's Corporate Review Memorandum dated April 3, 2000 (the "Memorandum") and the Company's response to such Memorandum is accurate and complete in all material respects.

-Any certificate or questionnaire signed by an officer of the Company and delivered to the Underwriter or to Underwriter's Counsel shall be deemed to be a representation and warranty by the Company to the Underwriter as to the matters covered thereby.
+Any certificate or questionnaire signed by an officer of the Company and delivered to any Underwriter or to Underwriters' Counsel shall be deemed to be a representation and warranty by the Company to the Underwriters as to the matters covered thereby.

-$\,$ 5.
-Certain Covenants of the Company.
-The Company covenants with the Underwriter as follows:
+5. Certain Covenants of the Company.
+The Company covenants with the several Underwriters as follows:

-(a) The Company will not at any time, whether before the Effective Date or thereafter during such period as the Prospectus is required by law to be delivered in connection with the sales of the Shares by the Underwriter or a dealer, file or publish any amendment or supplement to the Registration Statement or Prospectus of which the Underwriter has not been previously advised and furnished a copy, or to which the Underwriter shall object in writing.
+(a) The Company will not at any time, whether before the Effective Date or thereafter during such period as the Prospectus is required by law to be delivered in connection with the sales of the Shares by the Representative or a dealer, file or publish any amendment or supplement to the Registration Statement or Prospectus of which the Representative has not been previously advised and furnished a copy, or to which the Representative shall object in writing.

-(b) The Company will use its best efforts to cause the Registration Statement to become effective and will advise the Underwriter immediately, and, if requested by the Underwriter, confirm such advice in writing, (i) when the Registration Statement, or any post-effective amendment to the Registration Statement or any supplemented Prospectus is filed with the Commission; (ii) of the receipt of any comments from the Commission; (iii) of any request of the Commission for amendment or supplementation of the Registration Statement or Prospectus or for additional information; and (iv) of the issuance by the Commission of any stop order suspending the effectiveness of the Registration Statement or of any order preventing or suspending the use of any Preliminary Prospectus, or of the suspension of the qualification of the Shares for offering or sale in any jurisdiction, or of the initiation of any proceedings for any of such purposes.
-The Company will use its best efforts to prevent the issuance of any such stop order or of any order preventing or suspending such use and to obtain as soon as possible the lifting thereof, if any such order is issued.
+(b) The Company will use its best efforts to cause the Registration Statement to become effective and will advise the Representative immediately, and, if requested by the Representative, confirm such advice in writing, (i) when the Registration Statement, or any post-effective amendment to the Registration Statement or any supplemented Prospectus is filed with the Commission; (ii) of the receipt of any comments from the Commission; (iii) of any request of the Commission for amendment or supplementation of the Registration Statement or Prospectus or for additional information; and (iv) of the issuance by the Commission of any stop order suspending the effectiveness of the Registration Statement or of the suspension of the qualification of the Shares for offering or sale in any jurisdiction, or of the initiation of any proceedings for any of such purposes.
+The Company will use its best efforts to prevent the issuance of any stop order or of any order preventing or suspending such use and to obtain as soon as possible the lifting thereof, if any such order is issued.

-(c) The Company will deliver to the Underwriter, without charge, from time to time until the Effective Date, as many copies of each Preliminary Prospectus as the Underwriter may reasonably request, and the Company hereby consents to the use of such copies for purposes permitted by the Act.
-The Company will deliver to the Underwriter, without charge, as soon as the Registration Statement becomes effective, and thereafter from time to time as requested, such number of copies of the Prospectus (as supplemented, if the Company makes any supplements to the Prospectus) as the Underwriter may reasonably request.
-The Company has furnished or will furnish to the Underwriter a signed copy of the Registration Statement as originally filed and of all amendments thereto, whether filed before or after the Registration Statement becomes effective, a copy of all exhibits filed therewith and a signed copy of all consents and certificates of experts.
+(c) The Company will deliver to each Underwriter, without charge, from time to time until the Effective Date, as many copies of each Preliminary Prospectus as each Underwriter may reasonably request, and the Company hereby consents to the use of such copies for purposes permitted by the Act.
+The Company will deliver to each Underwriter, without charge, as soon as the Registration Statement becomes effective, and thereafter from time to time as requested, such number of copies of the Prospectus (as supplemented, if the Company makes any supplements to the Prospectus) as each Underwriter may reasonably request.
+The Company has furnished or will furnish to the Representative a signed copy of the Registration Statement as originally filed and of all amendments thereto, whether filed before or after the Registration Statement becomes effective, a copy of all exhibits filed therewith and a signed copy of all consents and certificates of experts.